astravaganza/JC-dl/README.md

 ![get](https://i.ibb.co/gd2pSj5/image.png)
 * Iterate through the `get` requests till you find the `SSOtoken` and the `uniqueID` in the request headers section.

+## The Workaround
+Apparently JioCinema also hosts the content on their `jiobeats` CDN, which was apparently also used for JioMusic (???
+See https://github.com/vikas5914/JioMusic-API).
+Makes no sense for them to have this open but this workaround has been out for quite some time.

 ## P. S
 I'm really terrible at coding so consider this as the worst code.
 Please feel free to open PRs.